freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 The keys are not required to be changed, to run the app locally.
 You can leave the default values from the `sample.env` as is.

+Next, let's bootstrap the various services, i.e. the api-server, the client UI application, etc. You can [learn more about these services in this guide](#).

 `MONGOHQ_URL` is the most important one.
 Unless you have MongoDB running in a setup different than the defaults, the URL in the `sample.env` should work fine.

 You can leave the other keys as they are.
 Keep in mind if you want to use more services you'll have to get your own API keys for those services and edit those entries accordingly in the `.env` file.